briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 This summary is correct---cooperation can be maintained when two features are present: there must be adaptive opportunities, and cooperators must be more likely to gain these adaptations.
 In our previous work (Hammarlund et al., 2015), we demonstrated that cooperation can be maintained when environmental change occurred periodically.
 But timing is critical.
 The period between changes in the environment must not exceed the time for the population to fully adapt.
 Otherwise cooperation goes to low proportions as fully adapted defectors dominate.
 This is an entirely passive process, and the rate and variation of environmental change were critically important in determining cooperator success.
 For this work, we have sought to address how this process is affected when populations play an *active* role in creating these adaptive opportunities through niche construction.

 TODO: discuss niche diversity?
+TODO: circumstances that allow for invasion are present in NC, but not in Hankshaw....
+   - what about rapidly-changing environments

 ### Minor Issues